Rollercoaster Cosmology

 In the case of tensor perturbations, the scalar field is simply the intensity of the primordial gravity waves.
-After studing perturbations, we will also sketch out a possible realization of rollercoaster stages by some simple field theory models such as flat power laws and exponentials, mainly to illustrate the difference of the observables with those from long smooth inflation.
+After studying perturbations, we will also sketch out a possible realization of rollercoaster stages by some simple field theory models such as flat power laws and exponentials, mainly to illustrate the difference of the observables with those from long smooth inflation.

 As we noted, we will also show that $\Omega_{\tt k}$ may be larger than $\frac{\delta \rho}{\rho}|_{\tt S}$.
 This may be useful in searching for the sources of small anomalies in the data (see, e.g. \cite{silky}).
 We will also mention the possibility that because the evolution of the universe involves many short stages of accelerated expansion, unlike in long inflation the abundance of reheating products from previous accelerated stages need not get completely wiped out.
 Hence the universe may contain additional populations of particles, more rare than the visible ones, which if heavier may be dark matter.
 This dark matter might even be quite exotic, as some examples discussed recently in the review \cite{watfries}.